Pick a client¶

 Claude Code reads MCP server definitions from its mcp settings.
 Add:

 Restart Claude Code.
-The registered tools (tle_lookup, sgp4_propagate,
+The no-auth core (tle_lookup, sgp4_propagate,

 lambert_solve, access_windows, time_convert, frame_transform,